How six months with Diabetes changes your life

 How does Diabetes affect your stress levels?

 The physical and emotional aspects of dealing with this lifelong condition will be different for everyone.
-At six months into your journey, have you noticed any changes to your stress levels?
+At 6 months into your journey, have you noticed any changes to your stress levels?

 Higher stress levels can be influenced by Diabetes in the following ways: